Rent in advance for tenants

 Advance rent requests should be checked carefully against current official guidance and your tenancy terms.

-• Step 1: Ask for requested amounts and timing in writing.
+• Ask for requested amounts and timing in writing.

 Scenario 1